revk/SolarSystem/Manuals/Module-Bellbox.md

 This can be used as a general purpose unit providing two simple contact inputs (normally tamper and fault) and four outputs that are driven to power supply or pulled to ground.
 The inputs include ESD protection diodes and resistors.

 Power can be 4.5V to 18V but will normally be the 12V required for the bell box.
-A USB-C connector is provided for debug and programming (and can be connected at same time as power).
+A USB-C connector is provided for debug and programming.
 An RGB status LED is also included on board.

+## GPS

 The module can also have a 5 pin header fitted to allow connection to a separate GPS module.
-This can be conected directly or via a lead, and is used to provide a time reference for the system even when not internet connected.
+This can be conected directly or via a lead to allow more suitable placement.
+It is used to provide a time reference for the system even when not internet connected.

 Again, a 3D case design is availble, but the board itself does not have a tamper contact - it connects to the Tamper in the bell box itself.